exercism/rust/exercises/dot-dsl/README.md

 # DOT DSL

-Write a Domain Specific Language similar to the Graphviz dot language.

 A [Domain Specific Language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) is a small language optimized for a specific domain.
+Since a DSL is targeted, it can greatly impact productivity/understanding by allowing the writer to declare *what* they want rather than *how*.

+One problem area where they are applied are complex customizations/configurations.

 For example the [DOT language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) allows you to write a textual description of a graph which is then transformed into a picture by one of